More on the long time stability of Feynman-Kac semigroups: Applications

 with $| c_{\Dt} | \leq C$ and

-\end{lemma} This result means that the evolution operator associated with a consistent discretization has a principal eigenvalue approximating the principal eigenvalue of the continuous dynamics, and that its associated principal eigenvector remains uniformly bounded from below and above if $\Dt$ is sufficiently small.
-We will see in Proposition~\ref{prop:unif} that Assumption~\ref{as:unif} is naturally satisfied if a similar condition holds for $\Qdt$ and the evolution operator reads $\Qdt^f = \e^{\Dt f}\Qdt$ (which corresponds to the discretization~\eqref{eq:simplediscr}).
+\end{lemma} Lemma~\ref{lem:estimateh} means that the evolution operator associated with a weakly consistent discretization has a principal eigenvalue approximating the principal eigenvalue of the continuous dynamics, and that its associated principal eigenvector remains uniformly bounded from below and above if~$\Dt$ is sufficiently small.
 Let us now state the uniform in~$\Dt$ version of Theorem~\ref{theo:general}.